Southwestern Energy Company (SWN) Shares Decline Despite Market Challenges

 Siebert Williams Shank gave a rating of “Hold” to SWN, setting the target price at $6 in the report published on April 10th of the current year.

-Volatility was left at 3.86%, however, over the last 30 days, the volatility rate increased by 2.74%, as shares surge +5.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.35% lower at present.
+Volatility was left at 3.52%, however, over the last 30 days, the volatility rate increased by 3.17%, as shares sank -1.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.87% lower at present.

 Stock Fundamentals for SWN